webtactics/gloucesterthunderboltsswimmingclub/events/2025-Winter/250601-Forster-Aquatic-SC-Meet.md

 ---

-Forster Aquatic SC Meet – Sunday 1 June
+<h2>Forster Aquatic SC Meet – Sunday 1 June</h2>

 Registrations now open via Swim Central

 Make the most of your swim season with a trip to beautiful Forster for the Forster Aquatic Swimming Club Meet, happening Sunday 1 June at the Forster Aquatic Leisure Centre.

 Turn it into a weekend escape— unwind on Saturday and swim on Sunday.

 Forster offers stunning beaches, tranquil lakes, and crystal-clear waterways perfect for fishing, boating, or just relaxing with the family.
 With plenty of local accommodation and great dining options, it’s the ideal destination for a fun and rewarding weekend away.

 Whether you’re aiming for a PB or just keen to hit the pool in a picturesque setting, this is the meet to be at.

 Enter now via Swim Central!